Abstract Deadline: January 14, 2019

 - Student must be a current member of the AADR (or join by the time of meeting).

-- Student must submit an abstract to the AADR Annual Meeting by abstract deadline of October 13, 2017.
+- Student must submit an abstract to the AADR Annual Meeting by abstract deadline.
 Student abstracts will be subject to the current abstract review process conducted by the AADR for scientific excellence.

 Research presentations are judged in two (2) categories: